sensai99/CS532---Community-Detection-over-StackOverflow-Tags/README.md

 - Pandas: For data manipulation and analysis.
 - NLTK: For natural language processing tasks such as tokenization and stop words removal.
-- Scikit-learn: For implementing TF-IDF vectorization and PCA.
+- Scikit-learn: For implementing TF-IDF vectorization.
 - PySpark: Utilized for handling large datasets and performing operations in a distributed system environment, particularly useful when processing the full StackOverflow dataset.

 ## Execution